The Australia and New Zealand Driverless Vehicle Initiative (ADVI)

 Rita has overseen the growth of the ADVI partnerships from 25 partners in 2015 to over 130 partners and growing today.

 Irene is the Administrative Coordinator for the ADVI office.
 She is the first point of contact on queries received by the office; managing and routing them appropriately.
 Her responsibilities include supporting regular office operations; develop, review and update administrative systems; on boarding of new partners, scheduling of meetings and ensure processes are compliant with company standards and procedures.

-Francis works as a technical representative in ADVI, and at the same time is a Professional Engineer at the Australian Road Research Board (ARRB) within the Future Transport Systems group.
+Francis works as a technical representative and secretariat for ADVI, and at the same time is a Professional Engineer at the Australian Road Research Board (ARRB) within the Mobility Futures group.

 Francis previously worked with AEV Robotics, a Melbourne-based electric vehicle start-up, during his undergraduate degree.
 He was also a part of Monash University’s Formula SAE team Monash Motorsport, within the Autonomous Systems section working on their driverless race car.